-In the first part of the post, I assessed the joint statement proposed by South Africa and India for waiver of certain key provisions of TRIPS.
+In the first part of this two-part post, I assessed the joint statement proposed by South Africa and India for waiver of certain key provisions of TRIPS.

 The South African delegate responded by saying that the R&D of drugs is a joint effort and involves significant amounts of public taxpayer money.
 It states that finding a cure for COVID-19 is a global effort and involves multiple actors and not just the pharmaceutical industry alone.
 It proposes that the governments thus must attach strings to any public money given for COVID-19 medical tools to guarantee that, if they prove safe and effective, they are available to everyone.